justmarkham/DAT7/README.md

 * The repository for this [SQL Bootcamp](https://github.com/brandonmburroughs/sql_bootcamp) contains an extremely well-commented SQL script that is suitable for walking through on your own.
 * This [GA notebook](http://nbviewer.ipython.org/github/podopie/DAT18NYC/blob/master/classes/17-relational_databases.ipynb) provides a shorter introduction to databases and SQL that helpfully contrasts SQL queries with Pandas syntax.
 * [SQLZOO](http://sqlzoo.net/wiki/SQL_Tutorial), [Mode Analytics](http://sqlschool.modeanalytics.com/), and [Code School](http://campus.codeschool.com/courses/try-sql/contents) all have online beginner SQL tutorials that look promising.
 Code School also offers an [advanced tutorial](https://www.codeschool.com/courses/the-sequel-to-sql/), though it's not free.
-* [w3schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) has a sample database that allows you to practice SQL.
+* [w3schools](http://www.w3schools.com/sql/trysql.asp?filename=trysql_select_all) has a sample database that allows you to practice SQL from your browser.
+Similarly, Kaggle allows you to query a large SQLite database of [Reddit Comments](https://www.kaggle.com/c/reddit-comments-may-2015/data) using their online "Scripts" application.
 * [What Every Data Scientist Needs to Know about SQL](http://joshualande.com/data-science-sql/) is a brief series of posts about SQL basics, and [Introduction to SQL for Data Scientists](http://bensresearch.com/downloads/SQL.pdf) is a paper with similar goals.
 * [10 Easy Steps to a Complete Understanding of SQL](http://tech.pro/tutorial/1555/10-easy-steps-to-a-complete-understanding-of-sql) is a good article for those who have some SQL experience and want to understand it at a deeper level.
 * SQLite's article on [Query Planning](http://www.sqlite.org/queryplanner.html) explains how SQL queries "work".